ldav1s/vss2svn/README.md

   except labels ('GITREAD') .
 * Creates an orphaned branch for each label, and copies the specified files/projects into the branch ('GITLABEL').
-* Removes destroyed items from all branches ('GITDESTROY').
 * Final cleanup ('CLEANUP').

 Each file in the git repository is hard linked to a file in the